-As the "Petitioner" the University of Toledo ("UToledo" or "University") must strictly adhere to all federal regulations governing employment based H-1B petitions (I-129 Petitions for Nonimmigrant worker).
-Rules and regulations are mandated by the U.S. Department of Labor("DOL"), Department of Homeland Security, ("DHS"), Department of State ("DOS"), and U.S. Citizenship and Immigration Services ("USCIS")
+As the "petitioner", the university of Toledo "UT" must strictly adhere to all federal regulations governing employment based H-1B petitions (I-129 petitions for nonimmigrant worker).
+Rules and regulations are mandated by the U.S. department of labor "DOL", department of homeland security, "DHS", department of state "DOS", and U.S. citizenship and immigration services "USCIS".

-This policy summarizes the key obligations that UToledo must adhere to when sponsoring an H1B petition.
-Each H-1B petition shall have a designated Point-of-Hire/Hiring Department ("POH") who is accountable to ensure compliance under this policy in addition to any and all federal regulations.
+This policy summarizes the key obligations that UT must adhere to when sponsoring an H-1B petition.
+Each H-1B petition shall have a designated Point-of-Hire/Hiring Department "POH" who is accountable to ensure compliance under this policy in addition to any and all federal regulations.